 Jogging in Rome has something special.
 You run on historical ground, with archaeological remains and works of art that have arisen in the millennia, and through the gardens and parks of popes and princes.
 Find out where to go jogging in Rome at the best.

 Urban jogging in Rome is something for the early morning hours.
-If you leave at six in the morning, you almost have the city for your only.
-Even at the Spanish Steps and at the Trevi Fountain is almost nobody.
+If you leave at six in the morning, you almost have the city for yourself.
+Even at the Spanish Steps and at the Trevi Fountain there is almost nobody.
 Even on hot summer days, running in the morning is pleasant.

-There is something uplifting when to be alone at St. Peter’s Square in the early morning and go jogging in the first morning light at the Castel Sant’Angelo or the Colosseum.
+There is something uplifting when you get to be alone at St. Peter’s Square in the early morning and go jogging in the first morning light at the Castel Sant’Angelo or the Colosseum.

 The Tiber banks

 You can hardly imagine it today.
 In the aftermath, the houses in Rome went right up to the banks of the Tiber and Rome was regularly flooded by the Tiber.
 At the end of the 19th century, today’s high river walls were built and fortified paths were built on the banks.

 At each bridge over the Tiber, there are more or less steep stairs where you can descend from the walls to the Tiber.
 There are also ramps at the larger bridges where you can easily walk up and down.